 Ground turkey is one of the most practical proteins for meal prep.
 It’s lean, mild enough to absorb bold seasoning, cooks in under 10 minutes, and costs less per pound than most cuts of beef or salmon.

 93% lean ground turkey is the sweet spot for taco bowls.
 The small amount of fat keeps the meat moist after reheating, which matters a lot when you’re microwaving lunch at the office.
 85% lean works too but adds more calories from fat.
-Anything leaner than 99% tends to dry out.
+Anything leaner than 99% tends to dry out by day 2 in the fridge.

 For comparison, here’s how ground turkey stacks up against other common meal prep proteins per 3-oz cooked serving (USDA FoodData Central, 2023):